erigontech/docs/src/getting-started/hw-requirements.md

 ## Bandwith

-A stable and reliable internet connection is crucial for running a node, especially if you intend to run a validator node, a downtime can result in missed rewards or penalties.
+A stable and reliable internet connection is crucial for running a node, especially if you intend to run a validator node: a downtime can result in missed rewards or penalties.
 A minimum download speed of 25Mbps is recommended, and it's best to use an ISP with an uncapped data allowance.